grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstancesList.md

-message | A literal explaining the code| PENDING detail | Some details for the message | Lambda instance installation is pending. failure_message | An optional message in case something went wrong| None
+message | A literal explaining the code| PENDING detail | Some details for the message | Lambda instance installation is pending. failure_message | An optional message in case something went wrong| None running_app | A boolean value, specifying if the lambda instance is running any application | true

 ## Example